 For the VISSv3 server the definition is as follows.

-The path consists a sequence of VSS node names separated by a delimiter.
+The path consists of a sequence of VSS node names separated by a delimiter.
 VSS specifies the dot (.) as delimiter, which therefore is the recommended choice also in this specification.
 However, in HTTP URLs the conventional delimiter is slash (/), therefore also this delimiter is supported.
 To exemplify, the path expression from traversing the nodes Vehicle, Car, Engine, RPM can be "Vehicle.Car.Engine.RPM", or "Vehicle/Car/Engine/RPM".
-A mix of delimiters in the same path expression SHOULD be avoided.
+Mixing delimiters in the same path expression SHOULD be avoided.

 The path MUST not contain any wildcard characters ("*"), for such needs see .